linventif/__linventif_stuff/README.md

 # Linventif Stuff Informations

-**Do not add this repository to your server**, it is only for development purposes use steam workshop : [Linventif's Stuff](https://steamcommunity.com/sharedfiles/filedetails/?id=2882747990)

 This repository contains all stuffs I use to create my addons.

+**Do not add this repository to your server**, it is only for development purposes.

+This content can't work if you manually add it to your server.

 ## Features